-- To ensure that all staff, both teaching and non-teaching, have an understanding of the difficulties and educational disadvantage faced by Looked After and Previously Looked After Children and that staff understand the need for positive systems of support to overcome them; - To inform members of staff of the general educational needs of Looked After and Previously Looked After Children, and to promote the involvement of these children in school homework clubs, extra-curricular activities, home reading schemes, school councils, etc; - To act as an advocate for Looked After and Previously Looked After Children; - To develop and monitor systems for liaising with carers, social workers, health professionals and the North Tyneside Virtual School; - To hold a supervisory brief for all Looked After Children, e.g. to ensure all relevant education and care information is available to school staff and carer(s), and that this information is kept up-to-date.
-It is important to be aware that some children in care do not want all adults or peers to know about their accommodation or care status;

-- To monitor the educational progress, attainment and attendance of Looked After and Previously Looked After Children. - To include targets on the performance of looked after children within the School Development Plan. - To intervene if there is evidence of individual under-achievement, absence from school or internal truancy; - To celebrate the success of all Looked After Children.
+- To hold a supervisory brief for all CIC, e.g. to ensure all relevant education and care information is available to school staff and carer(s), and that this information is kept up-to-date.
+It is important to be aware that some children in care do not want all adults or peers to know about their accommodation or care status; - To monitor the educational progress, attainment and attendance of CIC and previously in care. - To include targets on the performance of children in care within the School Development Plan. - To intervene if there is evidence of individual under-achievement, absence from school or internal truancy; - To celebrate the success of all CIC.